Items 1-28 of 1298

 Dry your camping equipment

 Ensuring that all of your camping stuff is completely dry is crucial.
-Equipment that is still damp encourages the growth of bacteria that could either damage fabric or infect humans.
+Equipment that is still damp encourages the growth of bacteria that could either damage the fabric or infect humans.
 Items such as tents and sleeping bags can be left outside to be sundried.
 Other items with smoother surfaces like plastic cookware and cutlery can be dabbed dry with a tea towel.

 Fix any broken camping equipment